paulipa/sico-wiki/community-programs/fleet-commander-trainee-program.md

 ### Active Duty Officer
 This is a role which is given for commanders who know how to use our community tools and are actively running fleets within our community.
 In order to gain and keep this role you will need to schedule fleets in our calendar, ping the fleets with our ping tools and FAT your fleets correctly.

-This role not reflect your skill to command fleets but your activity level running fleets within our community.
+This role does not reflect your skill to command fleets but your activity level running fleets within our community.

 > **In order to keep this role you are required to run at least one fleet every 30 days.**
 {.is-warning}